jqnatividad/qsv/README.md

 PDF, PNG, JPEG and specialized geospatial formats like GPX, GML, KML, TML, TMX, TSX, TTML.
 Click [here](https://docs.rs/file-format/latest/file_format/#reader-features) for a complete list.

+### Extended Input Support

+The `cat`, `headers`, `sqlp` & `to` commands have extended input support (🗄️).
+If the input is empty, the command will try to copy stdin.
+If it's not empty, it will check if its a directory, and if so, add all the files in the directory as input files.

-Finally, the `cat`, `headers`, `sqlp` & `to` commands can also read from a list of files in a `.infile-list` file.
-An infile-list file is a text file with a `.infile-list` extension, with one file path per line.
-It's a much faster and more convenient way to process a large number of input files, without having to pass them all as separate command-line arguments.
+If its a file, it will first check if it has an `.infile-list` extension.
+If it does, it will load the text file and parse each line as an input file path.
+This is a much faster and convenient way to process a large number of input files, without having to pass them all as separate command-line arguments.
+Further, the file paths can be anywhere in the file system, even on separate volumes.
+If the path is not fully qualified, it will be treated as relative to the current working directory.

+Finally, if its just a regular file, it will be treated as a regular input file.

 ### Snappy Compression/Decompression